kubajal/covidepid/README.md

 The image above depicts a part of the [covidepid](covidepid.owl) ontology that was relevant to my master's thesis.
 Each color depicts a different *domain*, each self-contained with a complex inner structure.
 Red color corresponds to social concepts, such as *Person* or the "*lives with*" relationship.
 Yellow color corresponds to the [ICD-10CM taxonomy](https://bioportal.bioontology.org/ontologies/ICD10CM) and (health conditions).
 Grey color corresponds to the [ATC taxonomy](https://bioportal.bioontology.org/ontologies/ATC) (pharmacology).
 Purple color is the core concept of the [*covidepid*](covidepid.owl) ontology that integrates those three domains into a single interdisciplinary data model.

+The ultimate goal of this data model is to enable complex cross-sections through the data.
+Examples of cross-sections that one might want to analyze are:

+ - does certain type of comorbidities influence COVID-19 severity? (if yes, return that type of comorbidities)
+ - does continous use of certain medicines influence COVID-19 severity? (if yes, return that type of medicines)
+ - are there any combinations of other factors that influence COVID-19 spread or COVID-19 severity?

 # covidepid.owl license

 [covidepid.owl](covidepid.owl) license: [GNU Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
 Copyright (C) 2021-2022 Jakub Jalowiec kuba.jal(at)gmail.com.
 For more information & citation refer to [this page](https://zenodo.org/record/5815012).